In order for goals to be successful, rather than just ideas, it is best to write them down and follow a clear structure ensuring that they are SMART

 - How will you reward yourself when you achieve?

 The Leap Team hope that this will provide you with a good foundation to begin creating your own meaningful goals and objectives that will bring you future success.
 We would love to hear your own success stories that have come about with the help of implementing SMART.
+The Leap Like A Salmon CPD Hub can help you keep on track of your SMART goals – why not start a FREE trial today to see how our leading CPD platform could benefit you.

 Check out the online CPD Hub or stay informed with our Twitter, Facebook and LinkedIn accounts.